 Fashions in wine come and go: the latest is a decrease in the use of 100 per cent new oak barrels for the production of fine wines.
-Twenty years ago, the trend was for all new oak, which meant that red wine often had a rather oaky flavor while white, especially Chardonnay or White Burgundy, took on a buttery, vanilla style.
+Twenty years ago, the trend was for all new oak, which meant that red wine often had a rather oaky flavour while white, especially Chardonnay or White Burgundy, took on a buttery, vanilla style.

-Some cheaper wine producers even stirred oak chips into wine while it was fermenting, but that practice has been outlawed for the grander wines of Bordeaux.
+Some cheaper wine producers even stirred oak chips into wine while it was fermenting, but that practise has been outlawed for the grander wines of Bordeaux.
 Château Giscours, an eminent Margaux, was caught adding oak chips to its lesser wines and was heavily fined, leading one regulatory official to quip, "In Bordeax we put wine into wood,

 not wood into wine."

 Stephen Browett, the chairman of Farr Vintners, the largest fine wine brokers in the world, believes there has been a dramatic swing away from the heavy use of oak.
 "The fashion is certainly away from over-oaked as well as high-alcohol wine.
 People are turning towards wines that are more classically structured, more mineral and focused.
 The main victims have been the big oaky, alcoholic wines from Australia and the so-called garagist wines from Bordeaux."

 Jean-Guillaume Prats, the General Manager of Château Cos d'Estournel, one of the leading 'Super Second' Bordeaux, believes the consumer no longer wants "to feel or smell the oak, which was not the case in the eighties and nineties.
 Secondly, the wines today are more tannic and have more alcohol than 15 to 20 years ago, so they need longer ageing, which requires much better quality oak.